MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ne-usb-_usbd_pipe_type.md

 ### -field UsbdPipeTypeInterrupt

-Indicates that the pipe is a interrupt pipe.
+Indicates that the pipe is an interrupt pipe.

 ## -see-also